Wilf Auty: Club career

 Wilf Auty coached, and was a member of the committee, for Headingley RFC for ten years, and it was here that he gained the nickname of "The Emperor".

-Genealogical information
+Personal life

-Wilf Auty was the son of Joseph Auty JP, and Lucy Anne (née Farrow, 29 January 1852 – 7 July 1923 (aged 71)), and he was the father of the rugby union fly-half of the 1930s for England (England Heritage № 722), Yorkshire and Headingley RFC; Joseph Richard "Dick" Auty (born 19 August 1910 in Batley – died 7 June 1995 (aged 84) in Leeds).
+Wilf Auty was the son of Joseph Auty JP, and Lucy Anne (née Farrow), and he was the father of the rugby union fly-half of the 1930s for England, Yorkshire and Headingley RFC; Dick Auty.